operator-framework/enhancements/enhancements/upstream-downstream-repository-split.md

 ## Summary

-OLM currently follows the Openshift release cycle, due to which there are periods where feature development has to be put on hold.
+OLM currently follows the OpenShift release cycle, due to which there are periods where feature development has to be put on hold.
 This presents a barrier to OLM as a CNCF project, where it is expected for feature development to continue irrespective of any one sponsor.
 The purpose of this enhancement is to enable collaborators to propose and make changes without being blocked by the downstream requirements or issues and vice versa.

 ## Motivation